 Lightning Glare: Happens when Tea and Alicia argue about whether Nanoha and Fate's plan to force-activate the last of the Jewel Seeds in Game Theory was a good plan or not.

 Relax-o-Vision: Vesta appears to talk about the weather when Alicia and Tea get into a long squabble about who was bad or good in Game Theory.
 Amusingly, her "weather report" was mostly her complaining about how snow is just water in disguise, and to not go outside.

-Curb Stomp Cushion: Though Nanoha did manage to break Vita's jaw, although she broke her own hand doing it.
+Curb Stomp Cushion: Though Nanoha did manage to break Vita's jaw, she broke her own hand doing it.